 - Visual Composer Hub with many extensions

-- 3-in-1 solution: backend, frontend, and tree view editors
+- 3-in-1 solution: front-end and tree view editor

 - Development interface